top of page

 Deborah and her brother loaded their horses and left Washington to compete in the winter rodeo circuit .
 By the second go round of Houston and no winnings, Deborah loaded both horses and headed for Phoenix with just enough money to get to a friend’s ranch in Chandler.
 During this stay she went to Prescott and met Ernie Phippen who ran a western art foundry.
 Her world came together.
 She went back home gathered all of her belongings and returned to Prescott to get a job as a head wrangler in a dude ranch.
 That year she cast her first bronze… and started her art career ….Jeff won the last go-round at Houston and went on to win the World’s Championship.

 Within four years Deborah was commissioned by Gonzaga University to sculpt a monument of Bing Crosby.
 The project took her to Queen’s New York, to Roman Bronze Works, the foundry that cast bronzes by Charlie Russell and Frederick Remington’s bronzes.
 This was the first of many monuments that she would create.
 Deborah won competitions to create veteran memorials including the Inland Northwest Vietnam Veterans Memorial, Montana State Vietnam Veterans Memorial and the Washington State Korean War Memorial.
 She also received commissions to do monuments of Henry Kaiser, James Irvine, Frank Erwin of the University of Texas and created a monument for The Boy Scouts Of America.
 In 2012, she won the competition and was commissioned by the state of Arizona to create a monumental bronze of Barry Goldwater for Statuary Hall in Washington D.C.
 In 2016 Deborah created a monumental bust of William P Clark, California Superior Court Judge for Rancheros Visitadores in Santa Ynez, California.
 In 2017 San Antonia Sculpture Trail LLC commissioned a monumental sculpture of Jim Bowie for the Alamo in San Antonio, Texas.
+In 2024, Deborah is honored for creating the bronze statue for the Granite Mountain Hotshots Memorial for the City of Prescott, Arizona commemorating the 19 fallen heroes and members of Granite Mountain Interagency Hotshot Crew who lost their lives battling the Yarnell Hill Fire.

 Monumental Sculpture Installations: